How often you should clean hardwood floors — and the right way to do it

 When finished, go back over the entire surface with clean water to rinse.

 Don't be afraid to get on your hands and knees if necessary.
-When a floor needs serious attention, I clean it with a cloth.
+When a floor needs serious attention, clean it with a cloth.
 (It's better than a sponge because you can "feel" the dirt as you wipe!)

 Tackling simple problems

-Scuff marks getting you down?
+Scratch or scuff marks getting you down?

-A bit of baking soda on a damp sponge will erase them.
+A bit of baking soda on a damp sponge will erase any scratches or scuffs on your hardwood floors.

 Noticed a stubborn food, water or grease stain on your surface-sealed floor?